 App Store Reviews

 To set your app up for success in terms of reviews, attempt to make leaving reviews as painless as possible.
 This could be as simple as reminding users within the app to leave a positive review and including a link directly back to your app store listing.
 Take it a step further by personalizing your prompts for positive reviews.
-Prompts are important as Apptentive data shows that users who leave a review without being prompted are 56% more likely to leave a negative review than those who are asked.

 You can also use a review monitoring tool to keep track of your app reviews.
 For example, Appbot sends Savvy Apps updates whenever one of our customers' apps receives a review.
 We then use that information to determine any similar trends across these reviews.
 If we see something negative, especially across multiple reviews, it helps us investigate potential bugs and/or deeper issues within the app.